SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 Is FGS a sexually transmitted infection?

-How is FGS diagnosed
+How is FGS diagnosed?

-There is currently no recognised standard for diagnosing FGS.
-It remains underreported, misdiagnosed and largely untreated.
-This has serious consequences for women who not only suffer physical symptoms but also mental health problems due to stigma surrounding infertility and because symptoms are often confused with those of sexually transmitted infections.
+This has serious consequences for women, who not only suffer physical symptoms but also mental health problems due to stigma surrounding infertility and because symptoms are often confused with those of sexually transmitted infections.
 The World Health Organization’s pocket atlas has been developed to aid healthcare professionals with diagnosis of the disease.

 Raising awareness of FGS